Concordium/concordium.github.io/source/shared/net/mobile-wallet/export-import-mw.rst

 Import identities, accounts and address book
 ============================================

-Depending on whether you are using an Android phone or an iPhone, the import process is slightly different.
+Depending on whether you are using an Android phone or an iPhone, the import process differs slightly.

 Android
 -------

 #.
 Go to the **More** page.

 #.
-Select **Import**.
+Tap **Import**.

 #.
 Use the Android system prompt to browse to your export and select the file.